Counselling Formats

 Counselling Approaches

-(2) Congruence: the counsellor is a genuine person
+(2) Congruence: the counsellor is genuine

 (3) Unconditional positive regard: the counsellor is non-judgmental.